 We’re building a housing commons in Stroud, and recording everything so that it’s replicable in any town.
 We’re finalising our partnership agreement, after which we’ll put the first house in the commons.
-Below is the information we’re about to upload to the Stroud Commons website, to attract tenants, investors and stewards.
+Below is the information we’ll be putting on the Stroud Commons website, to attract tenants, investors and stewards.

 Contents